 Despite all of the major shifts mentioned above, there were a few reader habits thatArendt noticed that did not change at all throughout last year.
 Mobile still dominates desktop consumption 2:1 because well…we’re all constantly on our phones.
 Keep mobile top-of-mind this year, and make sure you’re catering to that type of consumption.

-Consistent with 2019, video content continues to perform well across platforms, categories, and verticals and Google and Facebook continue to dominate the search and social worlds.
+Consistent with 2019, Google and Facebook continue to dominate the search and social worlds.
 Finally, Arendt looked at the average audience attention throughout the day during 2020 and found that there isn’t exactly a “perfect” time of day to publish your content.
 What really matters is understanding who your audience is and where they live so you can publish content when they are awake – makes sense.

 If you’d like to dive deeper into any of Arendt’s findings and learn more about what they mean for your team’s 2021 content strategy, take a look at the full data study as well as the Q&A webinar she held a few days ago.
 As always, we’re here for any questions you have and are always happy to chat about how to overcome the challenges you’re facing with content strategy.